Management | Industry News & Trends

 You might consider a lightweight polo instead of an oxford shirt for fine dining restaurants during lunch or on very hot evenings.

 For a bar or more casual atmosphere, you could design a T-shirt for the season and give it away or sell to patrons as well.
-Outdoor uniforms will make your servers more comfortable in warm weather and will create a more seasonal atmosphere.
+Modified outdoor uniforms will make your servers more comfortable in warm weather and will create a more seasonal atmosphere.

 Your patio, of course, will be the most affected by bad weather.